The Phenix Horns: Formation

 Myrick was also developing a distinctive solo voice.
-Though Laws and later Andrew Woolfolk, Laws' replacement, were intended to play the featured instrumentalist role in the band's live shows, Myrick eventually won over some of those duties for himself.
-He was particularly adept on the alto saxophone, distinctly demonstrating the influence of soul-influenced bebop saxophonist Julian 'Cannonball' Adderley.
-His tour de force is the burning, passionate solo on the 1979 single "After The Love Has Gone".
+Though Ronnie Laws and later Andrew Woolfolk, Laws' replacement, were intended to play the featured instrumentalist role in the band's live shows, Myrick eventually won over some of those duties for himself.

-1979 saw the arrival and almost immediate departure of trumpeter Elmer Brown, who you can hear playing lead trumpet in Rotterdam, Netherlands, and Budokan, Japan live concerts in 1979.
+1979 saw the arrival and almost immediate departure of trumpeter Elmer Brown, who plays lead trumpet in the 1979 live concerts in Rotterdam, Netherlands, and Budokan, Japan.